Updated on September 16, 2017

 Curated by Louis Lazaris, this newsletter is packed with links to all kind of front end related tooling.
 If you start new projects frequently or are freelancing, this is pretty darn useful.

-This highly specialized newsletter curated by Sebastián Gutiérrez brings the latest data visualization and d3.js news right to your inbox.
+This highly specialized newsletter curated by Sebastián Gutiérrez brings the latest data visualization and d3.js news right to your inbox once per month.
 I may be biased due to my love of d3.js.

 Back End technologies

 Every Thursday Rahul Chaudhary picks articles, talks, tutorials and tools related to Python and Django.

 Another one brought to you by Peter Cooper, this newsletter has already released 360 issues.
 This newsletter is full of useful information for Ruby and Ruby on Rails developers.